telerik/report-server-docs/data-alerts-management.md

     -   MHTML - Renders a report in MHTML.
 The report opens in Internet Explorer.
 The format is shown as Web Archive in the Export drop-down of the report toolbar.

--   **Enabled** - the data alert can be temporary disabled without the need to delete it
+-   **Enabled** - specifies whether the data alert is enabled or not

 -   **Start** - the actual start date of the data alert

--   **Repeat** - defines the recurrence rule if the data alert should be executed on regular intervals.
+-   **Recurrence** - defines the recurrence rule if the data alert should be executed on regular intervals.
 The repeat pattern can be daily, weekly, monthly and yearly.
 Currently, hourly repetition is not supported.

 -   **Parameters** - the parameters allow you to define the parameter values that will be used for the report when the data alert is executed.
 The parameters area includes all report parameters of the report regardless their visibility (visible or invisible).
 By default the invisible report parameters will use their values specified at design time, i.e. they are not overridden by the parameter values  specified in the parameters.
-If you want to override the invisible parameters' values with the task's parameters you have to uncheck the
-"*Use Default Value*" checkbox.
+If you want to override the invisible parameters' values with the task's parameters you have to uncheck the "*Use Default Value*" checkbox.
 The "*Use Default Value*" checkbox for all parameters determines whether the value of the report parameter specified at design time will be used or whether it will be overridden by the value that you have specified in the task's parameters.
 When it is checked the design time value of the report parameter will be used and when it is unchecked the stored in the task parameters value will be used.

 -   **Mail template** - specifies the mail template which is sent when the data conditions are met and a report is generated.
 When there